priyanshus/mfdb/README.md

 # mfdb
 A dummy Rest application to learn test automation.

-To run the app, download the jar file available from https://github.com/priyanshus/mfdb/releases/download/v1.0.0/mfdb-1.0.0.jar.
+To run the app, download the jar file available at https://github.com/priyanshus/mfdb/releases/download/v1.0.0/mfdb-1.0.0.jar.

 Use `java -jar mfdb-1.0.0.jar` to start the server.
 The server will be running on 8080 port.